-- 6. As for funding sources and mechanisms, the Energy Bureau is considering the following. - For FY23: (1) LUMA budget funds support all activities, including marketing, outreach, and education program implementation, up through and including incentive program launch, (2) EE Rider collection starts after incentive program launch, at a level intended to recover the appropriate share of the budget for FY23, and (3) LUMA and EE Rider funds are not segregated in this year. - For FY24 and subsequent years, the Energy Bureau is considering a structure in which: (1) LUMA uses its budget for planning and administration costs and (2) the EE Rider funds incentive costs only. - a.
+- 5. Regarding performance metrics, the Energy Bureau is considering requiring an expansion of the reported metrics to include estimates of (1) customer energy savings as a percent of usage, (2) bill savings, (3) participation rates by geography, and (4) GHG emission reductions. - a.
+Will LUMA leverage an existing database to track results? - b.
+Is there funding in the budget for a new database or necessary database updates? - 6.
+Regarding funding sources and mechanisms, the Energy Bureau is considering the following. - For FY23: (1) LUMA budget funds support all activities, including marketing, outreach, and education program implementation, up through and including incentive program launch, (2) EE Rider collection starts just after incentive program launch, at a level intended to recover the appropriate share of the budget for FY23, and (3) LUMA and EE Rider funds are not segregated in this year. - For FY24 and subsequent years, the Energy Bureau is considering a structure in which: (1) LUMA uses its budget for planning and administration costs and (2) the EE Rider funds incentive costs only. - a.
 The Energy Bureau would like to better understand the timeframe for how revenue flows in response to customer consumption.
 Please provide a timeline mapping consumption to billing to funds received by LUMA.
 That is, if a customer uses a kWh on a particular day, when does that consumption show up on that customer's bill?
-How many days after the billing month does the customer receive the bill?
-How long does the customer must pay the bill?
+How many days after the end of the billing month does the customer receive the bill?
+How long does the customer have to pay the bill?
 When does it actually show up in LUMA's accounts, and is able to be spent? - b.
-Relative to the start date of rebate programs, when would the EE Rider value need to be established, and when does it start getting collected, so it would not appear on bills until 2 weeks after programs are widely available?
+Relative to the start date of rebate programs, when would the EE Rider value need to be established, and when does it start getting collected, so that it would not appear on bills until 2 weeks after programs are widely available?